oicr-gsi/niassa-docs/2.0.2/admins/launching-propagating.md

 seqware workflow-run propagate-statuses --threads 10
 ```

-This script runs every minute and uses the first command to launch workflows that have been previously scheduled while the
+This script runs every minute and uses the first command to launch workflows
-second command is used to check the status of launched workflows.
+that have been previously scheduled while the second command is used to check
+the status of launched workflows.
+Note that this command will only launch those
+workflows that have been scheduled with the same `--hostname` as the machine
+where the cron job is running.